aew2sbee/zenn/books/github-foundations/draft.md

 &gt; https://docs.github.com/en/get-started/quickstart/github-flow

-1. [x] It refers to a branch-based workflow where developers create a branch for each new change they&#39;re working on, and then open pull requests to get their code reviewed, tested, and merged into the main branch.
+1. [x] It refers to a branch-based workflow where developers create a branch for each new change they're working on, and then open pull requests to get their code reviewed, tested, and merged into the main branch.
-1. [ ] It&#39;s a practice where every time a commit is pushed to the main branch, a new release is automatically created and deployed.
+1. [ ] It's a practice where every time a commit is pushed to the main branch, a new release is automatically created and deployed.
-1. [ ] It&#39;s a practice where every time a commit is pushed to the main branch, a set of CI/CD pipelines are triggered to run tests and validate the code changes.
+1. [ ] It's a practice where every time a commit is pushed to the main branch, a set of CI/CD pipelines are triggered to run tests and validate the code changes.
 1. [ ] It refers to a one branch workflow where developers work on their features on the `master` branch, and then get their feature code reviewed, tested, and committed.

 ### What is a GitHub Pro plan?